Magyar57/mugOS/Docs/CodingStyle.md

     `ModuleName_functionName(...)`
   - Modules' privates members should always be `static` and prefixed with `m_` (instead of `g_`)
   - Do **NOT** define classes in modules, modules should only contain members and functions
-  - Classes should be typedef-ed, with either the UpperCamelCase name (eg [`Framebuffer`](../Kernel/Drivers/Graphics/Framebuffer.h)), or a non-class type alias
+  - Classes must be typedef-ed, with either the UpperCamelCase name (eg [`Framebuffer`](../Kernel/Drivers/Graphics/Framebuffer.h)), or follow the regular alias rule
   - Methods should be prefixed with the UpperCamelCase class name, as modules: `ClassName_methodName(ClassName* this, ...)`